RUSU Realfoods: Building 8 Level 4

 You can purchase Fairtrade certified coffee at the following locations on campus:

-Providing ethically-sourced products at an accessible price point to students is at the core of the RMIT Campus Store’s merchandise buying policy.
-The Campus Store currently offers a range of Fairtrade certified merchandise
+Providing ethically-sourced products at an accessible price point to students is at the core of the RMIT Store’s merchandise buying policy.
+The store currently offers a range of Fairtrade certified merchandise

-Shop online or see the range on the Campus Store website.
+Shop online or see the range on the RMIT Store website.

 Fairtrade tea, coffee, sugar and chocolate products are available through the RMIT Office Supplies catalogues and Fairtrade products are preferenced as the core stock item for RMIT kitchens, tea points and meeting rooms.